-Earlier, most of the compounds with same structural formula were known by different names depending on the regions where they were synthesised.
+Earlier, most of the compounds with the same structural formula were known by different names depending on the regions where they were synthesized.
 This naming system was very trivial since it raised a lot of confusion.
 Finally, a common naming system enlisting the standard rules was set up by IUPAC (International Union for Pure and Applied Chemistry) for the naming of compounds.
 This method of naming is known as IUPAC naming or IUPAC nomenclature.
-IUPAC nomenclature of alkanes, alkynes and alkenes are explained below:
+IUPAC nomenclature of alkanes, alkynes, and alkenes are explained below:

 Alkanes are the simplest hydrocarbons known to us.
 They have a general formula of CnH2n+2.
 Alkanes belong to the family of saturated hydrocarbons that is; they contain only sigma bond linkages between carbon and hydrogen.
 The organic compounds form a series, known as homologues series in which the successive compounds contain the same functional group and differ from one another by a ‘–CH2’ group.

 - For alkanes suffix ‘-ane’ is used, for alkenes, suffix ‘-ene’ is used and suffix ‘yne’ is used for alkynes.
-For example: C2H6 is known as ethane, C2H4 is known as ethene and C2H2 is known as ethyne.
+For example, C2H6 is known as ethane, C2H4 is known as ethene and C2H2 is known as ethyne.

-- In case of multiple double bonds in the carbon chain, Greek numerical prefixes such as di, tri are used to denote their number.
+- In the case of multiple double bonds in the carbon chain, Greek numerical prefixes such as di, tri are used to denote their number.

 Detail discussion on Alkanes Physical Property